Establishing Large-Scale Manufacturing Capacity

 Collaborating to Meet Women’s Needs

-IPM’s partnering approach to manufacturing also offers an efficient and timely way to minimize the time between potential approval and access to the ring by the women who need it most.
+IPM’s partnering approach to manufacturing offers a strategic and efficient way to ensure a stable supply of high-quality rings, and to minimize the time between potential approval and access to the product by the women who need it most.